 6. Monitor Performance.
 Monitoring is essential to ensure that all is going well.
 Of course, the amount and intensity of monitoring depend on the history of the working relationship.
 The longer you have known the paraeducator and the more skillful that person is, the less direct monitoring you'll do.
-Shorter histories or fewer skills mean that more intensive, direct observation is neces-
+Shorter histories or fewer skills mean that more intensive, direct observation is necessary.

-Paraeducators grow and develop as they are assigned challenging work and they learn to do it. sary.
 Managing your time well means that you have built time into your schedule for monitoring and feedback to paraeducators.
 The general rule of thumb in monitoring is to focus on the objectives, rather than the perfect execution of prescribed actions.
 At times, however, precise execution of a technique is necessary.
 Identifying such times is easier when precision and perfection are not constant demands.